hcn1519/GlassNavigationBar/README.md

     }
 }
 ```
-`GlassNavigationBar` has `tintColorSet`, `backgroundColorSet` which are typealias of `(UIColor, UIColor)`.
-Those are startColor and endColor of gradient conversion.
+`GlassNavigationBar` has `tintColorSet`, `backgroundColorSet` properties which are typealias of `(UIColor, UIColor)`.
+This type indicates the startColor and the endColor of the gradient color.
+So if you set your `tintColorSet` to `(.blue, .white)`, your navigationbar's tintColor will be changed from blue to white color while scrolling(`contentHeight` will be used here also).
 Take a look at our demo if you want to know details.

 ### Property Of GlassNavigationController